My Bottle Tree Story

-What follows is a pretty fair compilation of some of the beliefs concerning the roots of the bottle tree.
-I hope you find the story as interesting as I do!
-Thanks for listening...and taking the time to visit!
+Here is a summary of some of the beliefs about the origins of the bottle tree.
+I hope you enjoy the story as much as I did.
+Thank you for your attention and your visit!

 The Bottle Tree Story